nasa/openmct/docs/src/design/proposals/APIRedesign.md

   dealing with telemetry are. e.g., what is the difference between just "Telemetry" and the "Telemetry Service"?
 There are many "Telemetry Thing"s which seem related, but in an unclear way.

+### Developer Intern 2

+Worked on platform bug fixes and mobile support.

+* No guide for the UI and front end for the HTML/CSS part of Open MCT Web.
+  Not sure if this is applicable or needed for developers, however would be helpful to any front end development
+* Found it difficult to follow the plot controller & subplot functions/features, such as zooming.
+* If the developer guide could have for references to which files or functions are key for gestures, browse navigation, etc it would be helpful for future developers as a place to start looking.
+I found it occasionally difficult to find which files or functions I wanted at first.

 ## Plugin Developer Feedback